A modified risk detection approach of biomarkers by frailty effect on multiple time to event data: Application on breast cancer data

 Different studies have shown significant association among the biomarkers related to breast cancer\cite{siadati2015,devi2015}.
 The dependency among biomarker influences the selection of optimal threshold value of gene expressions.
 So, it will be erroneous to independently identify the threshold values based on p-values for each of the genes using a binary variable.
 To overcome this issue, one can incorporate all the binary variables generated from every biomarker and perform the analysis based on the Cox proportional hazard model.
 However, this approach also suffers the problem of multiple testing, which increases the chance of false positives.
 For example, if the range of a particular gene expression is divided into 100 equal parts and each of them is considered as a threshold value, then for k biomarkers, there will be $100^k$ threshold values considering all possible combinations of threshold values of the biomarkers.
 Thus, performing this analysis becomes difficult without enough computation power.

 However, this problem can be overcome with a little compromise in the computation technique.
 In this study, we performed a stepwise computation technique to perform this analysis and obtain the threshold values.
+The gene expression values are standardized to treat them uniformly for threshold selection and difference in range of expressions can be nullified.
 For four biomarkers considered, we first set the threshold values at a particular level for the first three genes.
 The range of the 4th gene is divided into 100 equal parts, and each of them is considered as threshold values.
 The optimal threshold value for the 4th one is chosen from those 100 equidistant threshold values on the basis of the minimum p-value.
 To perform the analysis, we include all four binary variables generated from biomarkers in the CoxPH.
 Once the optimal threshold value is obtained for the 4th gene, it is kept fixed at that threshold value.
 Now, the same process is performed for the 3rd gene by keeping the starting threshold value for 1st and 2nd gene and the optimal threshold value for the 4th gene.
 The same goes for the 2nd gene and then for 1st gene consecutively.
 Thus, we obtain the optimal threshold value for each of the genes using starting threshold values of the previous genes and optimal threshold values of the following genes.
 As explained earlier that the biomarkers are dependent among themselves, so the threshold values obtained in this procedure will be dependent on the order of genes by which they are selected and their starting threshold values.
 To overcome this order dependency, we used all possible combinations of the genes and performed a similar analysis.
 The starting values are considered as the 1st, 2nd and 3rd quartile values of each gene.
 The output is shown in table \ref{table:genethreshold}.
 The optimal threshold values obtained using different starting values are mostly consistent.